Whether you're on foot, cycling or using public transport, getting to Barangaroo Reserve is simple.

-From Wynyard Station, follow the signs to Exit 4 and take the Wynyard Walk tunnel.
-Exit at Napoleon Plaza.
+From Wynyard Station, follow the signs to Exit 4 for Barangaroo and take the Wynyard Walk tunnel to Napoleon Plaza Exit.
 Your journey to Barangaroo Reserve from this point is signposted.

 There are two options if walking to the Reserve from Circular Quay.
 The most direct route is to walk past the front of the Museum of Contemporary Art, then turn left up Argyle Street and through the Argyle Cut, past the Lord Nelson Hotel and the Palisade Hotels, then enter the Reserve via either Munn Street or Bettington Street.
 This walk is approximately 1km and is fully accessible, with a short incline up through the Argyle Cut.